St. Anthony’s Young Professionals Council (SAYPC)

 “By joining SAYPC, I’m an active participant in my community, and am able to get a real understanding of homelessness in San Francisco.”

 Living in San Francisco, poverty is something seen first-hand on a daily basis.
 Witnessing members of our community unsure of where their next meal will come from, lacking access to clean bathrooms, or living in tents on the street is heartbreaking and eye-opening, and we invite you to take action with us.
 SAYPC is a creative and passionate group with a diverse background that volunteers time and skills to extend the mission of St. Anthony’s and change the conversation around poverty and homelessness.

 If you’re passionate about your local community and are craving more involvement, join SAYPC.
 Writers, designers, developers, advocates, public servants—everyone has a unique background and skill set that will add tremendous value to our group.
-Find out more about the application process, check out our Facebook page, or drop us a note!
+Apply by submitting your application here.

 Meet the Council

 Why I serve: I’m committed to working toward a healthier, stronger — more equitable — San Francisco for all of our community members.

 Why I serve: I serve the guests of St. Anthony’s to be a better neighbor.
 Being a member of Young Professional’s Council (YPC) and a part of St. Anthony’s mission has made me feel more connected to my community.